bioperl/bioperl.github.io/INSTALL.WIN.md

 the Cygwin `perl`, `make`, `binutils`, and `gcc` packages.
 Clicking the View button in the upper right of the installer window enables you to see details on the various packages.
-Then start up Cygwin and follow the Bioperl installation instructions for UNIX in Bioperl's [INSTALL](INSTALL.html)file (for example, THE BIOPERL BUNDLE and INSTALLING BIOPERL THE EASY WAY USING
+Then start up Cygwin and follow the Bioperl installation instructions for UNIX in Bioperl's INSTALL file.
-CPAN).

 Cygwin paths